portfolio-performance/portfolio-help/docs/en/reference/file/import.md

 ![](./images/mnu-file-import-securities-account-step-2.png)

-### Account Transactions import
+### 4. Account Transactions import

-The Account Transactions and Portfolio Transactions import are much a like.
-They only differ in the number of required fields (2 versus 3) and one optional field (see below).

-The Transactions import type will be used to register simple transactions within one security account.
-It is equivalent with manual recording a transaction with the menu Transactions.
+The Account Transactions import type will be used to register transactions on a deposit or cash account such as deposit, removal, interest, ...
+It is equivalent with manual recording a transaction with the menu Transaction (third group).
 The required fields are `Date`, and `Value`.

+!!!
+Important
+    The Account Transactions and Portfolio Transactions import types are quite similar.
+Internally, an account transaction is reserved to work with cash accounts and their transactions such as deposits.
+A portfolio transaction works with instruments and their transactions: buy, sell, delivery, ...
+A buy/sell transaction however has both components: something is added/removed from the securities account and some money is deducted/added to the cash account.
+In most cases, both types could be used interchangeably.

+    :warning:
+    <span style="color:orange">Use Account Transactions type for deposit, removal, ... and Portfolio Transactions type for buy, sell, ...</span>

+The required fields are `Date`, and `Value`.
 Optional fields are `Type`, `Transaction Currency`, `Security Name`, `Shares`, `Securities Account`, `Exchange Rate`, `Gross Amount`, `Currency Gross Amount`, `Ticker Symbol`, `Taxes`, `Note`, `Cash Account`, `Fees`, `ISIN`, `WKN`, `Offset Account`, and `Time`.

 Acceptable values for the field `Type` are `Deposit`, `Removal`, `Buy`, `Sell`, `Dividend`, `Interest`, `Interest Charge`, `Fees`, `Fees Refund`, `Taxes`, `Tax Refund`, `Transfer (Inbound)`, `Transfer (Outbound)`, `Delivery (Inbound)`, and `Delivery (Outbound)`.
 The default value for `Type` is `Deposit`.

-If the Cash and Securities account is not provided in the CSV file, the value from the top panel is used.
+If the Cash and Securities account are not provided in the CSV file, the value from the top panel is used.
 It's important to note that Fees and Taxes can be included as part of the Buy or Sell transaction through a dedicated column in the CSV file.
 In this case, the taxes and fees are subtracted from the total value field (Value = Gross Amount + Taxes + Fees).
 Alternatively, a separate transaction with the type Fees or Taxes can be created, and the amount is then specified in the Value column.
 In this case, the fees and taxes are added to the value.

 Figure: Importing account transactions - content CSV file{class=pp-figure}

 ![](./images/mnu-file-import-account-transactions-csv-file.png)

-Figure 8 displays the content of a sample CSV file.
+Figure 9 displays the content of a sample CSV file.
 Four transactions are described.
 Note that the Cash account of the first transaction is not provided.
 The default account from the top panel is taken in that case.

 Figure: Importing account transactions - content CSV file{class=pp-figure}